lukasjoc/lukasjoc/README.md

 [Github](https://github.com/lukasjoc), [Twitter](https://twitter.com/lukasjoc), [LinkedIn](https://linkedin.com/in/lukasjoc), [Twitch](https://www.twitch.tv/lukasjoc), [BandCamp](https://lukasjoc.bandcamp.com)

-> When it becomes work and does not remain learning, it becomes creeping, pressing, bland, unwanted. \
+> When it becomes work rather than learning, it becomes gradually suffocating, bland and unwanted.✌️

 If you have a cool problem, or want to talk to me then message me [here](https://twitter.com/lukasjoc)